the-turing-way/the-turing-way/book/website/foreword/governance.md

 * Facilitating the creation of a new working group
 * Decisions for planning and hosting the working group meetings and recurrence of the meetings.
 * Organising and distributing the responsibilities within each working group.
-* Proposing which conferences to participate in or apply to represent their work in _The Turing Way_
+* Proposing which conferences to participate in or apply to represent their work in _The Turing Way_.
-* Proposing which funding proposals or responding to a call for applications to support their work in _The Turing Way_
+* Proposing which funding proposals or responding to a call for applications to support their work in _The Turing Way_.
-* Suggesting changes in ongoing processes or current working models through discussions
+* Suggesting changes in ongoing processes or current working models through discussions.
-* Organising a [Fireside Chat](https://the-turing-way.netlify.app/community-handbook/fireside-chat.html) in conversation with the project delivery team
+* Organising a [Fireside Chat](https://the-turing-way.netlify.app/community-handbook/fireside-chat.html) in conversation with the project delivery team.
-* Clarifying unclear processes in that guide the work of a Working Group
+* Clarifying unclear processes in that guide the work of a Working Group.
-* Escalating issues that can not be addressed at maintainer level
+* Escalating issues that can not be addressed at maintainer level.

 ## 3. Constitutional-level